QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Duplicating documentation is almost always a bad idea.
+**Duplicating documentation is almost always a bad idea**.
 There are many reasons for this.
 The main one is that almost all documentation has to be updated as some point.
 When similar documentation appears in more than one place, it is very easy for it to get updated in one place but not the others (perhaps because the person updating it doesn’t realize it’s in more than once place).
 When this happens, the documentation as a whole is now inconsistent, and the outdated documentation becomes a trap, especially for novice users.
 Such traps are often more harmful than if the documentation never existed in the first place.
 The solution is to **link** to existing documentation rather than duplicating it.
 There are some exceptions to this policy (e.g., information that is certain not to change for a very long time), but they are rare.

 Core vs. external documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^